kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 Docker Swarm was a good stepping stone before taking on the complexity of Kubernetes.

-### Cached Rust Builds
+### Cached Rust Container Builds

-The first optimization for Rust involves modifying Dockerfiles to better leverage build caching and produce smaller production images.
+The most important optimization for Rust build pipelines involves modifying Dockerfiles to better leverage build caching and produce smaller production images.
 This isn't a novel solution, but it is worth mentioning.

 First, `cargo build` is split into two steps.
 The first builds all dependencies based on `Cargo.toml` and `Cargo.lock`.
 These layers will only be rebuilt if